uber/Cadence-Docs/src/docs/03-concepts/10-http-api.md

 ## Introduction

-Cadence allows you to interact with server using HTTP API.
-What does it mean?
-HTTP/JSON communication is a versatile way to interact with servers.
-For Cadence, it means you can expose a list of RPC methods to be invoked using HTTP protocol.
+From version 1.2.1 onwards, Cadence has introduced HTTP API support, which allows you to interact with the Cadence server using the HTTP protocol.
+To put this into perspective, HTTP/JSON communication is a flexible method for server interaction.
+In the context of Cadence, this implies that a range of RPC methods can be exposed and invoked using the HTTP protocol.
+This enhancement broadens the scope of interaction with the Cadence server, enabling the use of any programming language that supports HTTP.
-This opens possibilities to interact with Cadence server using any programming language with HTTP support.
-This can be used to start or terminate workflows from your bash scripts, observe cluster status or invoke any other operation supported by Cadence RPC declaration.
+Consequently, you can leverage this functionality to initiate or terminate workflows from your bash scripts, monitor the status of your cluster, or execute any other operation that the Cadence RPC declaration supports.

 ## Setup